Manoj23699/freshersbatch-oct16/README.txt

-This is a README text file of Css assignment.
+This is a README text file of JavaScript assignment.

 It is inside the Assignments folder.